 These are some of the most common Dexcom issues and what you can do about them.
 Before closing off, here are some endnotes to further help you:

-- Keep 844-607-8398 at handy.
-It’s Dexcom’s customer support number and you never know when you may need it
+- Keep 844-607-8398 handy.
+It’s Dexcom’s customer support number, and you never know when you may need it.

-- Set the follow high range a few points higher for your followers
+- Set the follow high range a few points higher for your followers.

-- Dexcom sometimes gives free adhesives if you call them
+- Dexcom sometimes gives free adhesives if you call them.

 And that’s about it for now.
-If you need anything else, feel free to drop a comment and maybe the MyHealthyApple team will come back to you as soon as possible.
+If you need anything else, feel free to drop a comment, and maybe the MyHealthyApple team will come back to you as soon as possible.

-Also, if you liked this article, feel free to stick around for more health news, gadget reviews, how-to guides, and more like this.
+If you liked this article, feel free to stick around for more health news, gadget reviews, how-to guides, and more like this.